 As we enter into a new era of mobile technology, investors have plenty of opportunities to jump into the mobile sector.

-From phone calls to texting to shopping online, mobiles have redefined the way people communicate over the last three decades.
+From phone calls to texting to shopping online, mobile devices have redefined the way people communicate over the last three decades.
 With new form factors like foldable phones and 5G networks, the mobile industry is poised for more growth in the coming months and years.

-With that in mind, here the Investing News Network provides a comprehensive look at mobile investing with an overview of the subject, where it is headed in the future and, of course, ways to investing in mobile technology.
+Here the Investing News Network provides a comprehensive look at mobile technology investing with an overview of the subject, where it is headed in the future and, of course, ways to invest in mobile technology.

 This article continues below the Mobile Investing Table of Contents.